getjackd/jackd/README.md

 await beanstalkd.connect() // Connects to localhost:11300
 await beanstalkd.connect({ host, port })

-await beanstalkd.disconnect() // You can also use beanstalkd.close; it's an alias
+await beanstalkd.disconnect() // You can also use beanstalkd.quit; it's an alias
 ```

 ### Producers